preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/recurring-requests/index.rst

 Recurring requests
 ========================

 This is a new option in Omnia 7.6.
-This documentation is just started.
+The documentation is just started.
 More information will be added soon.

 Use this option to set up sign-off requests that occurs with regular intervals, with an end date, or just rolling until you change it.